-Like many artists, Karen Knutson (who is an upcoming Creative Catalyst artist- sign up here to be notified when Karen's video releases) started painted representational watercolor before realizing she needed a change.
+Like many artists, Karen Knutson (and upcoming CCP artist - her video releases tomorrow!) started painting representational watercolor before realizing she needed a change.
 She made the jump to abstraction and never looked back.
 Today her focus is less about reality and more about strong design and color.
 Knutson is a signature member of the Transparent Watercolor Society and teaches nationally.

 You transitioned from representational watercolors to more abstracted mixed media.
 How did you decide to make that switch?
 Why was it important to you as an artist?
 I imagine that kind of large change can feel very scary.